DEFRA/fcp-sfd-comms/README.md

 We recommend using the [fcp-sfd-core](https://github.com/DEFRA/fcp-sfd-core) repository for local development.
 You can however run this service independently by following the instructions below.

+> ℹ️️ The aws resources created locally are meant to be shared with [fcp-sfd-comms-publisher-stub](https://github.com/DEFRA/fcp-sfd-comms-publisher-stub) when running alongside.
+> fcp-sfd-comms can be run independently of fcp-sfd-comms-publisher-stub.

 #### Build container image

-The service runs inside of a Docker container and the container image can be built using Docker Compose:
+The service runs inside a Docker container and the container image can be built using Docker Compose:
 ```
 docker compose build
 ```

 #### Start the container

 Once built, the container is also started via Docker Compose:

 ```
 docker compose up -d